Suspension Analysis and Selective Continuation-Passing Style for Universal Probabilistic Programming Languages: Introduction

 \section{Introduction}

-Probabilistic programming languages (PPLs), such as Stan~\citep{carpenter2017stan}, Pyro~\citep{bingham2019pyro}, Gen~\citep{towner2019gen}, Birch~\citep{murray2018automated}, Anglican~\citep{wood2014new}, and WebPPL~\citep{goodman2014design}, make it possible to encode and solve statistical inference problems.
-Such inference problems are of significant interest in many research fields, including phylogenetics~\citep{ronquist2021universal}, computer vision~\citep{kulkarni2015picture}, topic modeling~\citep{blei2003latent}, inverse graphics~\citep{gothoskar20213dp3}, and cognitive science~\citep{goodman2016probabilistic}.
+Probabilistic programming languages (PPLs), such as Anglican~\cite{wood2014new}, Birch~\cite{murray2018automated}, WebPPL~\cite{goodman2014design}, Stan~\cite{carpenter2017stan}, Pyro~\cite{bingham2019pyro}, and Gen~\cite{towner2019gen}, make it possible to encode and solve statistical inference problems.
+Such inference problems are of significant interest in many research fields, including phylogenetics~\cite{ronquist2021universal}, computer vision~\cite{kulkarni2015picture}, topic modeling~\cite{blei2003latent}, inverse graphics~\cite{gothoskar20213dp3}, and cognitive science~\cite{goodman2016probabilistic}.
 A particularly appealing feature of PPLs is the separation between the inference problem specification (the language) and the inference algorithm used to solve the problem (the language implementation).
 This separation allows PPL users to focus solely on encoding their inference problems while inference algorithm experts deal with the intricacies of inference implementation.

 Implementations of PPLs apply many different inference algorithms.
-Monte Carlo inference algorithms---such as Markov chain Monte Carlo (MCMC)~\citep{gilks1995markov} and sequential Monte Carlo (SMC)~\citep{doucet2001sequential}---are especially popular due to their asymptotic correctness and relative ease of implementation for \emph{universal}\footnote{ A term that first appeared in \citet{goodman2008church}, indicating expressive PPLs where the number and types of random variables are not always known statically. } PPLs.
+Monte Carlo inference algorithms---such as Markov chain Monte Carlo (MCMC)~\cite{gilks1995markov} and sequential Monte Carlo (SMC)~\cite{doucet2001sequential}---are popular due to their asymptotic correctness and relative ease of implementation for \emph{universal}\footnote{ A term that first appeared in Goodman et al.~\cite{goodman2008church}, indicating expressive PPLs where the number and types of random variables are not always known statically. } PPLs.
 The central idea behind all Monte Carlo methods in PPLs is to execute probabilistic programs multiple times to generate \emph{samples} that approximate the target distribution for the encoded inference problem.
-However, repeated execution is expensive, and PPL implementations must take care not to introduce unnecessary overhead.
+However, repeated execution is expensive, and PPL implementations must avoid unnecessary overhead.